michaelgroni/tr-pll7/README.md

 Cheap boards with the PLL module ADF4351 are available on the market.
 Unfortunately, it is difficult to generate a clean signal with a 10 Hz step width at 456 MHz.
 For this reason, the PLL operates with a step of 1 MHz.
 A Si5351A clock generator on the CONTOL UNIT generates a reference frequency of around 10 MHz, which is changed in very small steps.
 This creates a 10 Hz raster at the end frequency.

 ### Proposal for the loop filter
+This filter was originally designed for a reference frequency of 100 kHz.
+It appears to function satisfactorily at 1 MHz.
 <img src="loopFilter.png" alt="loop filter: C1 = 220 pF; C2 = 6.8 nF; C3 = 33 pF; R1 = 11 kOhm; R2 = 68 kOhm; Rset = 5.1 kOhm">

 ### ADF4351 boards